 Brittany has inherited her love of horses from her grandparents and mother.
 She was her grandfather's special grandchild.
 She gave him his nickname when she was a toddler.
 He wanted to be called "Big Frank," but all that she could say was "Bobo."
 This became the name used by everyone.
 Brittany and Bobo had a unique bond.
 She, alone, among all the children and grandchildren, stayed with and helped care for him during the several health problems he had to face in his last years.
 Her compassion and dedication are exemplary.

-A graduate from Rutgers University and now enrolled at NYU, Brittany splits her time between her job in Manhattan and riding her personal horses at Desiderio, Ltd.
+A graduate from Rutgers University, Brittany splits her time between her job in Manhattan and riding her personal horses at Desiderio, Ltd.

 The Petraza Story

 The story about Petraza brings fairy tales like “The Ugly Duckling” or “Cinderella” to mind.
 She was bred on an Ohio farm from a rather inconspicuous mare Netraza, that had been left behind as part of a “starter kit”, when Bill and Betty Zekan of Hickory Lane Farms bought the property from Patterson Arabians, a succesful breeder of Polish Arabians.
 Petraza saw the light of day in 1979 after the Zekans bred Netraza with the purebred Pompej+, another locally owned product of the Pattersons.
 When this sire placed Top Ten in US and Canadian Nationals in the early 1980s, it was of course an accomplishment in itself, but soon enough he would rather be seen as a harbinger of what was to come from his offspring Petraza, the broodmare.